tedsanders/tedsanders.github.io/index.md

 description: Welcome to tedsanders.com
 ---

+# Under construction

-I'm Ted.
-Here are my thoughts:
+Here are some of my thoughts:

 <ul class="no-bullets">
   {% for post in site.posts %}